ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/revisions/troubleshooting.markdown

 * **Imported databases**
   Importing a database is always regarded as the creation of a new database.
-  An exception **will** therefore be thrown if the ID of an imported revision exceeds 512 bytes, regardless of the imported revision's database version.
+  An exception **will** therefore be thrown if the ID of an imported revision exceeds 1,536 bytes, regardless of the imported revision's database version.
 * **Restoring database from backup**
    * Revisions ID length **will** be checked if the database version is not defined in its restored database record or if the version is **5.4.200** or newer.
    * Revision ID lengths will **not** be checked when restoring databases older than **5.4.200**.
 * **Restoring database from a snapshot**
   Revisions ID length will not be checked while restoring a snapshot, since snapshots are restored as an image.
-If revision IDs longer than 512 exist in the restored database, it is because its version is older than **5.4.200** in any case and this check is not required.
+If revision IDs longer than 1,536 bytes exist in the restored database, they are in it because the database is of an older version than **5.4.200** and doesn't perform this check.

 {PANEL/}